 Hereditary Gingival Fibromatosis

-Hereditary gingival fibromatosis (HGF) is a rare condition that is characterized by a benign gingival overgrowth.
-It usually begins in childhood during the transition from primary to permanent teeth.
-In some cases, the gums may cover major parts of the teeth surfaces or cover them completely, which can interfere with teeth eruption and function and cause aesthetic problems.
+Hereditary gingival fibromatosis (HGF) is a rare condition characterized by benign gingival overgrowth.
+This condition usually begins in childhood during the transition from primary to permanent teeth.
+In some cases, the gums may cover significant parts of the teeth surfaces or even cover them completely.
+This can interfere with teeth eruption and function, leading to both functional and aesthetic problems.

 Complications of Gingival Hyperplasia